ACHA Announces Funding of Organization’s Inaugural Research Grants

 - Improving Pregnancy Outcomes in Women with Tetralogy of Fallot, Valeria E. Duarte, M.D., Boston Adult Congenital Heart Disease Program, Boston Children’s Hospital

-In addition, jointly funded by ACHA and Project Heart, the following three fellows received one-year grants of $10,000 each:
+In addition, jointly funded by ACHA, Project Heart, and the Dale Amorosia Heart Fund, the following three fellows received one-year grants of $10,000 each:

 - Strategies for the Successful Adaption of the PRISM (Promoting Resilience in Stress Management) Intervention to Promote Resilience for Patients with Adult Congenital Heart Disease, Jill M. Steiner, MD, MS, Division of Cardiology, University of Washington, Seattle